The Detective Degree Holder Entry Programme is aimed at those who have an undergraduate degree in any subject.

 Is there a specific weight / BMI I need to be?

 Being overweight affects your overall health and puts you at increased risk of heart disease and diabetes.
 It can also affect your joints and might make it harder for you to achieve the fitness levels required for your role.
 Equally, being underweight can mean that you lack muscle mass to ensure adequate fitness levels.
 During your medical appointment your BMI will be calculated and used as a guide to assess your health risks and fitness levels.
-A BMI in the healthy to overweight range is desirable, if your BMI is above 30 for PCs we will also assess your body composition and you might be deferred unless your body fat percentage is below 30% for men or 36% for women.
+A BMI in the healthy to overweight range is desirable, if your BMI is 35 or above for PCs we will also assess your body composition and you might be deferred unless your body fat percentage is below 30% for men or 36% for women.
 Your best option is to ensure a healthy balanced diet and regular moderate exercise to ensure your own personal health and wellbeing as well as fitness for your role in policing.
 Check your BMI at www.nhs.uk/live-well/healthy-weight and assess your diet with the eat well plate guide www.nhs.uk/live-well/eat-well/the-eatwell-guide.

 What does substance misuse testing entail?